k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Install_TDM/TDM_Installation_V9.4.md

 - Set the **POSTGRESQL_ADMIN interface** to **active**.
 - Edit the **TDM** and **POSTGRESQL_ADMIN** interfaces with the installed PostgreSQL connection details.
 - Set the **CREATE_TDMDB** Global in the TDM LU to **true**.
-- Optional: Edit the **TDMDB_SCHEMA** shared Global if you wish to create a schema other than **public** for the TDM DB.
+- Optional: Edit the **TDMDB_SCHEMA** shared Global if you wish to change the schema name for the TDM DB (the default schema name contains the cluster ID).
 Restart Fabric after updating this Global.
 - Deploy the TDM LU.
 This deployment creates the TDM DB and the k2masking schema.
 Note that the k2masking schema can also be created by running the **masking-create-cache-table.flow** from the Broadway Examples (found in the Broadway Flow window, Main Menu > Actions > Examples and select this flow).
 - After the TDM DB is created, set the **CREATE_TDMDB** Global in the TDM LU back to **false**.